effixis/ab-transcript/README.md

 - **Client-Server Architecture**: Separate Flask API server for processing and Streamlit UI for interaction
 - **Three-Tier Configuration**: Flexible endpoint configuration (Defaults → Environment → UI Settings)
+- **Configurable Models**: Support for OpenAI Whisper, HuggingFace models, and local models for both transcription and diarization
 - **System Audio Recording**: Capture audio from Teams, Zoom, Youtube, or any system audio playing on your device using WASAPI loopback
 - **Microphone Recording**: Simultaneous microphone and system audio capture
-- **Transcription**: Transcription from speech to text using OpenAI Whisper
+- **Transcription**: Transcription from speech to text using OpenAI Whisper or custom models
-- **Speaker Diarization**: Identify different speakers using pyannote.audio to view meeting transcription with timestamps and speaker labels
+- **Speaker Diarization**: Identify different speakers using pyannote.audio (configurable models)
-- **Meeting Summarization**: Automatic generation of meeting minutes using OpenAI GPT-4
+- **Meeting Summarization**: Automatic generation of meeting minutes using OpenAI GPT-4 or custom LLM endpoints
-- **Whisper Model**: The Whisper AI model used is the base one (all model config: tiny, base, small, medium, or large)
+- **Multiple Whisper Models**: Support for tiny, base, small, medium, large, plus HuggingFace and local models
 - **Export Transcripts**: Save transcriptions as JSON files with metadata and summaries as text files
 - **Simple UI**: Built with Streamlit UI for easy use